MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 print(response.choices[0].message.content)
 ```

+## Review results

 In this example, the answer is based on a single input (`top=1`) consisting of the one chunk determined by the search engine to be the most relevant.
-Results from the query should look similar to the following example.
+Instructions in the prompt tell the LLM to use only the information in the `sources`, or formatted search results.
+Results from the first query`"how much of earth is covered by water"` should look similar to the following example.

 ```
 About 72% of the Earth's surface is covered in water, according to page-79.pdf.
 The provided sources do not give further information on this topic.
 ```

+### Changing the inputs

-Run the same query again after setting `top=3`.
+Increasing or decreasing the number of inputs to the LLM can have a large impact on the response.
+Try running the same query again after setting `top=3`.
 When you increase the inputs, the model returns different results each time, even if the query doesn't change.
 Here's one example of what the model returns after increasing the inputs to 3.

 ```
 About 71% of the earth is covered by water, while the remaining 29% is land.
 Canada has numerous water bodies like lakes, ponds, and streams, giving it a unique landscape.
 The Nunavut territory is unsuitable for agriculture due to being snow-covered most of the year and frozen during the summer thaw.
 Don Juan Pond in the McMurdo Dry Valleys of Antarctica is the saltiest body of water on earth with a salinity level over 40%, much higher than the Dead Sea and Great Salt Lake.
 It rarely snows in the valley and Don Juan's calcium chloride–rich waters rarely freeze.
 NASA studies our planet's physical processes, including the water cycle, carbon cycle, ocean circulation, heat movement, and light interaction.
 NASA has a unique vantage point of observing the earth and making sense of it from space.
 ```

+### Changing the prompt

+You can control the format of the output, tone, and whether you want the model to supplement the answer with its own training data by changing the prompt.

 <!-- In this tutorial, learn how to send queries and prompts to a chat model for generative search.